 - Fruits and vegetables will have holes bored into them or, they will have big sections eaten out of them.
 Small fruits might be missing entirely.

 - Trees will have webbing on their leaves or have “tents” made of silk in the crooks of their branches.

 - You may also notice frass aka “poop” beneath the host plants.

 How To Stop Caterpillars From Eating My Plants?

-Now that you know you don’t want to have caterpillars in your garden eating your crops, what do you do?
-Below are some ways to not only get rid of any you might already have but prevent any from showing up.
+Now that you know you don’t want to have them in your garden, what do you do?
+Below are some ways to not only get rid of any you might already have but prevent them from showing up.